 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Communicates in a positive, effective manner with all clinical, educational, and administrative service providers and provides clinical consultation to classroom staff.
+Communicates in a professional, positive, and effective manner with all clients, families, and collaborating professionals.

 Continues to develop knowledge and understanding about the history, traditions, values, family systems, and artistic expression of groups served as well as uses appropriate methodological approaches, skills, and techniques that reflect an understanding of culture.